-Establish how the new system is going to help the organization achieve its objectives as well as the goals for the new system.
-But beware: typically, when we define goals, we opt for vanity metrics, or metrics that always seem to be up high, but don’t actually reflect with the business performance.
-Make sure that the KPIs showcase the actual performance of the tool as well as the team’, and that it aligns with the business goals.
+Establish the new system’s goals, as well as how it is going to help the organization achieve its objectives.
+You can make a list of goals, metrics, KPIs, along with their detailed definitions.
+But beware: typically, when we do this, we opt for vanity metrics, or metrics that always seem to be up high, but don’t actually reflect with the business performance.
+Make sure that the KPIs showcase the actual performance of the tool as well as the team’s, and that it aligns with the business goals.

 Planning the budget

 Work with the stakeholders and executive sponsors to build a budget or a financial model for the initiative.
 Showcase how the new system will produce returns; if it generates revenue directly, don’t forget to mention it.
 A budget that shows how the ITSM solution will decrease expenditure, improve productivity, or avoid waste will help gain support from the stakeholders.